4pplet/AEKISO60/README.md

 # AEKISO60

-AEKISO60 is a PCB for use of AEK ISO keycaps in 60% builds, there is some compatibility issues with tray-mount cases due to the different layout.
+AEKISO60 is a PCB for use of AEK ISO keycaps in 60% builds, there is some compatibility issues with tray-mount cases due to the AEK ISO layout: Only the mounting hole under space and the ones at the sides can be used.

 ## Some features:
 - QMK